makersacademy/takeaway-challenge/README.md

 My approach
 -----------

-After implementing all functionality in a single class following a rigorous red/green/refactor cycle, I extracted a Menu class.
-I thought of extracting an Order class as well, but that would basically leave Takeaway void of any functionality, so I decided against it.
+After implementing all functionality in a single class following a rigorous red/green/refactor cycle, I extracted the classes Order, Messager and Menu.
+The frontend is Takeaway, which depends on Order and Menu.

 Design principles and patterns
 ------------------------------